Taking a day trip to Hikone from Kyoto

 When you are trying to plan a day trip from Kyoto or Osaka, at the top of your list might be Himeji.
 Himeji is a wonderful town with an amazing castle.
-But there is another great city near Kyoto with a small, but equally impressive castle.
+However, there is another great city near Kyoto with a small yet equally impressive castle.

-And this city is Hikone, located about 25 miles northeast of Kyoto on the eastern shore of Lake Biwa.
-The city is quite compact and packed with great sights, making for the perfect day trip from Kyoto, Osaka, or even Kanazawa.
+That city is Hikone.
+Located about 25 miles northeast of Kyoto on the eastern shore of Lake Biwa, the city is quite compact and packed with great sights.
+This makes it the perfect day trip from Kyoto, Osaka, or even Kanazawa.

 The main reason for visiting is Hikone Castle.
 The castle is not only a National Treasure but one of Japan’s original twelve castles.
 For 400 years, the castle has avoided destruction by war, fire, or earthquakes.